Entanglement from superradiance and rotating quantum fluids of light: Superradiant Production of Entanglement

 These effects are shown in the right panel of Fig.~\ref{fig:EntropySqueezed} and in Fig.~\ref{fig:ColorLogNegTvsSq}.
 In particular, the latter figure illustrates how initial squeezing can maintain the OUT state entangled, even for temperatures exceeding the threshold value that would render the state separable in the absence of initial squeezing.

-To finish, we discuss the impact of losses, or detector inefficiencies, and their impact on the entanglement in the OUT state.
-A suitable estimation of these effects can be achieved using a pure loss channel (see, for example, \cite{serafini17QCV}).
-In this model, quanta have a probability $\eta$ of being observed and a probability (1-$\eta$) of being replaced by the vacuum.
-The parameter $\eta$ represents the detection efficiency or parameterizes the coupling to an environmental degree of freedom.
-This model maintains the Gaussian nature of quantum states.
+To finish, we discuss the effects of {detection} losses and their impact on the entanglement in the OUT state. {These losses are not related to the cavity lifetime $\gamma$, which controls the amount of photons escaping the cavity, but rather to the efficiency in detecting these photons.
+The escaping photons provide exhaustive information on the state of the cavity fluid, and failure to detect all of them will hinder our ability to measure entanglement.} A suitable estimation of these effects can be achieved using a pure loss channel (see, for example, \cite{serafini17QCV}).
+In this model, quanta have a probability $\eta$ of being observed and a probability (1-$\eta$) of being replaced by the vacuum {---or by environment modes.} The parameter $\eta$ represents the detection efficiency, {typically around $98\%$ in polariton experiments (see e.g. \cite{claude_2022}).
+This model can also be used to effectively parameterize sources of decoherence in a simple way.
+However, a precise model for decoherence will depend on the particular couplings between our system and the environment, and is beyond the scope of this work.
+As a final remark, we note that} this loss model maintains the Gaussian nature of quantum states.
 Further details are provided in Appendix \ref{app:Gaussian}.

 Fig.~\ref{fig:LNetaz} shows the behavior of entanglement in the OUT state, quantified by the LN, as it varies with $\eta$.
 The LN decreases rapidly when $\eta$ significantly deviates from unity.
 Entanglement enhances with the squeezing intensity, but this is only notable for high detection efficiency $\eta>90\%$.